IHP Health and Community: Globalization, Culture, and Care (Spring 1)

 Country Coordinator, South Africa

-Jan commenced his career as a human resources practitioner in the private sector and became a business consultant focusing on executive development, change management, mentorship, performance management, M&E, and productivity.
+Jan commenced his career as a human resources practitioner in the private sector and became a business consultant focusing on executive development, change management, mentorship, performance management, and productivity.
 Since the early nineties he has worked toward poverty alleviation.
-He relocated to Bushbuckridge in 1993 where he assisted with the set up of Pfunanani Co-operative and Credit Union.
-He established the Bushbuckridge Local Business Service Centre (BLBSC) in Acornhoek and Central Business Service Centre (now Libsa) to facilitate, support, and coordinate small business service providers and BDS activities in the Limpopo province.
-He has been responsible for initiating various innovative income generating projects in that area including: the establishment of a 30 hectare women’s group owned Peppadew farm; a commercial poultry farm (15,000 broiler capacity); a state-of-the-art shade-cloth farm for vegetable production (16 x ¼ hectare units individually owned, each with the capacity of producing 35 tons of tomatoes per growing cycle); and numerous other direct business development support activities during his tenure as BLBSC coordinator.
-For the last couple of years he has been consulting as a development practitioner and has been involved with a wider range of projects including inter alia research in natural resource business opportunities, income generation for child-headed households due to AIDS, community leadership development, M&E of the transformation program at Wits University, and tourism-based LED at Greater Tzaneen and Letaba municipalities in the Mopani District of Limpopo Province.
-Jan obtained an M.Comm in 1985 at North-West University.
+He relocated to Bushbuckridge in 1993 where he assisted with the set-up of Pfunanane Co-operative and Credit Union.
+He established the Bushbuckridge Local Business Service Centre in Acornhoek and Central Business Service Centre (now LIBSA).
+Recently, he has been consulting as a development practitioner and has been involved with research in natural resource business opportunities, income generation for households headed by children because of AIDS, community leadership development, monitoring and evaluation of the transformation program at Wits University, and tourism-based LED at Greater Tzaneen and Letaba municipalities.
+Jan obtained an MComm at North-West University.
 He is registered as a practicing industrial psychologist with the Health Professions Council of South Africa.

 Duration: Spring, 16 weeks

 United States, India, Argentina, South Africa